mike-neergaard/peersearch/README.md

 at least not without a map from DB entries to tree data.
 Happily, DB syncronicity is not part of the challenge.

-The covering data is kept in 6 separate sets, one for each face.
+The covering data is kept in 2N separate sets, one for each face.
+Ergo, if a point is close to a face, neighbors across the face can be taken into account.

+We are missing some neighbors.
+An open cover of a cuboid intersects 3^n cuboids, while we are using only the facing cuboids.
+However, the number of neighbors covered in our scheme goes as Θ(n^(N-1)), where n^N is the approximate number of points in a cuboid.
+The number of neighbors missed, on the other hand, only goes as O(n^(N-2)).

 Once all data has been read in, the covering data is trimmed, and it is ready to support searching.